Can I stay at camp on the weekends when I am "off"?

 Is there a place to do my laundry on the weekends?

+Yes.
 If you go home on the weekends, you can wash your clothes there.
 If you stay at camp, there are a couple of coin-operated laundry machines at camp.
-The cost per load would be $3-$4 in quarters plus your detergent (similar to the prices in town).
+The cost per load would be $4-$6 in quarters plus your detergent (similar to the prices in town).
+You are also welcome to use one of the coin-operated laudromats in town although you will need to find transportation to get there.
+We also offer a same-day, third-party wash-and-fold laundry service each week that costs approximately $12.

 Do I need to bring my own linens if I'm coming by plane?

 For staff arriving by airplane, we can provide the following to you at no charge: beach towel, bath towel, washcloth, blanket, fitted and flat sheets, pillow, pillowcase and a plastic storage bin.
-We do take a security deposit from you at the beginning of the summer.
+We may take a security deposit from you at the beginning of the summer.
 This money is returned to you at the end of the summer when the items are returned to the camp in good condition.

 We'll pick you up!
 On your staff home page, you have an option to tell us all of your arrival and departure information and whether or not you would like for like for us to pick you up.
 We will pick you up and bring you to camp and return you at the end of the summer at no charge from any of the following locations: